evaera/Cmdr/docs/10-commands.md

 ## Dynamic arguments and inline types

-Dynamic types are included within a command definition's `Args` array, they are functions which take in the command context and then return an [ArgumentDefinition](/api/ArgumentContext#ArgumentDefinition).
+Dynamic arguments are included within a command definition's `Args` array, they are functions which take in the command context and then return an [ArgumentDefinition](/api/ArgumentContext#ArgumentDefinition).
 Despite being called inline types, they are not types themselves.
 This is as opposed to static arguments, which are ArgumentDefinitions rather than functions.

 Inline types allow developers to save time adding bespoke types for individual commands, or types which need to vary depending on the command context.
 For example, you could have an `allowlist` command which takes an enum of `add` or `remove` as its first argument, the second argument then could be a `playerId` (for add) or a custom `allowlistPlayer` type (for remove) depending on the first argument.